RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

    ![WiiLink Patcher Step 4](/images/WiiLink_Patcher/4.png)
 5. Next, you will be asked whether or not you would like to install WiiLink's WiiConnect24 services.
 If you choose not to do this, please skip to step 7.
    ![WiiLink Patcher Step 5](/images/WiiLink_Patcher/5.png)
 6. If you selected yes on the previous step, you will be asked which region you would like to install for each respective WiiConnect24 channel.
-Please select
    ![WiiLink Patcher Step 6](/images/WiiLink_Patcher/6.png)
 7. Select whether or not you would like to install the Kirby TV channel.
    ![WiiLink Patcher Step 7](/images/WiiLink_Patcher/7.png)